fraimondo/vscode-remote-htcondor/README.md

 The vscode-remote-htcondor script is designed to work out of the box with a basic HTCondor setup, but it can be customized to fit your specific cluster configuration and requirements.

 This is, in principle, done by setting environment variables.
-The files to edit depends on your shell:

-- bash: `.bash_profile`, `.profile` or `.bashrc`
-- zsh: `.zshenv`
+Since the scripts are run using bash, the environment variables can be set in any of the typical bash configuration files: `.bash_profile`, `.profile` or `.bashrc`

 ### Controlling the behaviour of the scripts